iamwfx/crs_3850_5850_mapping_countermapping/Week2_qgis/README.md

 <img src="../Images/qgis_newproject.png" width="100">
 </p>

-Before we do anything, good practice is to save our project down.
+Before we do anything, it's good practice is to save our project down.
 In your lab folder, save this project down as `Lab1` using the default `.QGZ` format.

 Let's take a look at the general organization of your QGIS interface.
 The large right section is where your map will be.
 Your tools are at the top of the page.
 Your Browser and Layers sections are where you'll be managing your data.